In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Ability: Pressure (opposing moves spend an extra PP)

 Deoxys's type and ability are both underwhelming, carrying more weaknesses than resistances.
-However, his four modes let you customize his 600 stat total as desired; here's a quick run-down of each:
+However, their four modes let you customize their 600 stat total as desired; here's a quick run-down of each:

 - Normal Forme: Great offensive stats and Speed, but low HP and defenses